-You will be responsible for a formal 30- 45 minute in class presentation on one of the assigned readings.
+You will be responsible for a formal 45 minute- one hour class presentation on one of the assigned readings.
 You will also be asked to lead discussion after the formal presentation.
 You are also expected to have done the recommended readings for that week.
 The formal presentation should do more than simply summarize the readings, but should include examples, illustrations, extrapolations and questions.
 Power point presentations work well but are not required.